-Or things that I have learned while trying to find my ideal property in Riga and buying it.
-No one property purchase is ever quite the same and purchase agreements vary greatly so be advised this is not a foolproof guide!
-However, I do believe this information will come in handy to anyone who felt as lost as I did when I faced the property hunt and the legal maze its followed by.
+Buying property in Latvia.
+Or things that I’ve learned while trying to find my ideal property in Riga and buying it.
+No one property purchase is ever quite the same and purchase agreements vary greatly, so be advised this is not a foolproof guide!
+However, I do believe this information will come in handy to anyone who felt as lost as I did when I faced the property hunt and the legal maze that followed.

-Let me start by describing in short how I secured my apartment in central Riga.
+Let me start by explaining how I went about buying property in Latvia.

 - I set my wish list in April 2013 – central Riga, 80-110m2, 3-4 rooms + kitchen and bathroom, pre-war era building, period features intact (think original parquet floors, high ceilings, cornices, original fireplaces), unrenovated, secure and clean stairwell, 3rd floor or higher, building in decent shape, avoiding loud and busy streets like Brīvības, Čaka and Avotu.